CodySweeny/MacOSPatchManagement/README.md

  * FAQ

  <H1>Introduction</H1>
 Most Jamf admins would agree that there is some frustration surround utilizing Jamf's patch management for MacOS updates.
-This is an alternative that leverages a similar concept in a cleaner way without any additional utilities or downloads.
+This is an alternative that leverages a similar concept in a cleaner way without any additional utilities or downloads.<br>

+For what it's worth, I am using Jamf's patch management to handle most of my 3rd party patching.

 <H1>Requirements</h1>
 1. Jamf Pro Instance